Skip to main content

 Why Cortisol Levels Matter for Your Health

 Your cortisol levels change naturally throughout the day.
 They peak in the early morning to help you wake up and slowly go down until bedtime.
 Age, stress, and health problems can also change these levels.
-Cortisol levels that stay too high or too low for too long can make it hard to sleep, make your immune system weaker, and make you gain weight or have high blood pressure.
-Keeping cortisol levels in check is important for keeping your energy, mood, and health in general.
+As the Mayo Clinic explains, cortisol levels that stay too high or too low for too long can make it hard to sleep, weaken your immune system, and lead to weight gain or high blood pressure.
+Keeping cortisol levels in check is important for your energy, mood, and overall health.

 300 000+ women feel